zowe/docs-site/docs/extend/extend-apiml/service-information.md

 F ACF2,REBUILD(ZWE)
 ```

-API Gateway can be configured to check for SAF resource authorization in several ways.
-For details, see [SAF Resource Checking](../../user-guide/api-mediation/configuration-saf-resource-checking)
+The API Gateway can be configured to check for SAF resource authorization in several ways.
+For more information, see [SAF Resource Checking](../../user-guide/api-mediation/configuration-saf-resource-checking)

-## API Endpoints
+## Using API Endpoints

-### Obtain Information about a Specific Service
+### Obtaining Information about a Specific Service

 Use the following method to get information about a specific service: